Cheeger-Gromov compactness for manifolds with boundary: Introduction and statement of the main result

-As to existing precompactness theorems in this context (for nice accounts on the whole subject see \cite{rP},\cite{cS}), the dimension $n$ of the manifolds is always kept fixed, most of those theorems conclude Gromov-Hausdorff subconvergence to a metric space or subconvergence in a space of currents instead of $C^k$-convergence to a Riemannian manifold as above.
+Most results in this context either fix the topology a priori (like the interesting approach taken by Allen and Perales in \cite{AP}) or conclude Gromov-Hausdorff subconvergence to a metric space (like in Wong's results \cite{W1}, \cite{W2}, which allow concluding subconvergence to an Alexandrov space with convex boundary) or subconvergence in a space of currents instead of $C^k$-convergence to a Riemannian manifold as above.
 An important result \cite{CC}, due to Cheeger and Colding, shows that the subset of regular points of such a limit, that is, of points around which the space looks like a manifold, has full $n$-Hausdorff measure.
-Among those results that conclude convergence of a subsequence to a Riemannian manifold, Gromov \cite{mG} assumes compactness, uniformly bounded diameter and nonnegative Ricci curvature resp. uniformly bounded sectional curvature and ${\rm vol}^{-1}$ and concludes Lipschitz resp. metric convergence to a $C^{1, \alpha}$ resp. $C^0$ metric, Anderson \cite{mA} shows $C^{1,\alpha}$-precompactness of the class of compact connected Riemannian $n$-manifolds of bounded Ricci curvature and diameter and injectivity radius bounded from $0$.
-The result of Hamilton \cite{rsH}, enlisted in this article as \ref{Bamler-thm}, for (compact or non-compact) manifolds without boundary states that under appropriate bounds there is $C^k$-precompactness in the class of open manifolds as well, in the sense above.
-In the context of manifolds with boundary, there are the results of Kodani \cite{sK}, Knox \cite{kK} and Anderson-Katsuda-Kurylev-Lassas-Taylor \cite{AKKLT}, the last one even without assuming a bound on sectional curvature but only on Ricci curvature.
-Those three results assume compactness and a uniform diameter bound and conclude $C^{1,\alpha}$-precompactness within the class of compact manifolds.
-It is worthwhile to compare those last three results to Theorem A of this article, which assumes a bound on sectional curvature, does not assume any diameter bound but still concludes $C^k$-subconvergence as in the results above.
+There are some results that conclude convergence of a subsequence to a Riemannian manifold: Gromov \cite{mG} assumes compactness, uniformly bounded diameter and nonnegative Ricci curvature resp. uniformly bounded sectional curvature and $1/{\rm vol}$ and concludes Lipschitz resp. metric convergence to a $C^{1, \alpha}$ resp. $C^0$ metric; Anderson \cite{mA} shows $C^{1,\alpha}$-precompactness of the class of compact connected Riemannian $n$-manifolds of bounded Ricci curvature and diameter and injectivity radius bounded from $0$; the result of Hamilton \cite{rsH}, enlisted in this article as Theorem \ref{Bamler-thm}, for (compact or non-compact) manifolds without boundary states that under appropriate bounds there is $C^k$-precompactness in the class of open manifolds as well, in a sense specified below.

-The main result of this article is that if we have uniform bounds on the geometry of the manifolds $(M_i,g_i,x_i)$ (in the sense of bounded geometry, as defined below), then we can conclude subconvergence to a limit of bounded geometry as well.